-The information and opinions contained in this report have been obtained from, or are based on, public sources believed to be reliable, but no representation or warranty, express or implied, is made that such information is accurate, complete or up to date and it should not be reliad upon as such.
+The information and opinions contained in this report have been obtained from, or are based on, public sources believed to be reliable, but no representation or warranty, express or implied, is made that such information is accurate, complete or up to date and it should not be relied upon as such.
 This report does not constitute an offer or solicitation to buy or sell any securities or other investment.
 It does not constitute an offer or solicitation to buy or sell any securities or other investment.
-It does not constitute an offer or solicitation to buy or sell any securities or other investment.
-It does not constitute an offer or solicitation to buy or sell any securities or other investment.
-It does not constitute an offer or solicitation to buy or sell any securities or other investment.
-It does not constitute an offer or solicitation to buy or sell any securities or other investment.
-It does not constitute an offer or solicitation to buy or sell any securities or other investment.
+It does not constitute investment advice, nor financial research or analysis.
+Information and opinions contained in the report are not to be relied upon as authoritative or taken in substitution for the exercise of judgement by any recipient, they are subject to change without notice and not intended to provide the sole basis of any evaluation of the instruments discussed herein.
 Any reference to past performance should not be taken as an indication of future performance.
 To the fullest extent permitted by law, no BNP Paribas group company accepts any liability whatsoever (including in negligence) for any direct or consequential loss arising from any use of or reliance on material contained in this report.
+All estimates and opinions included in this report are made as of the date of this report.
 Unless otherwise indicated in this report there is no intention to update this report.
-BNP Paribas SA and its affliates (collectively "BNP Paribas") may make a market in, or may, as principal or agent, buy or sell securities of any issuer or person mentioned in this report are included for information purposes.
-Numerous factors will affect market pricing and there is no certainty that transactions could be executed at these prices.
-BNP Paribas, including its officers and employees may serve or have served as an officer, director or in an advisory capacity for any person mentioned in this report.
-BNP Paribas may be a party to an agreement with any person relating to the production of this report.
-BNP Par The information and opinions contained in this report have been obtained from, or are based on, public sources believed to be reliable, but no representation or warranty, express or implied, is
+BNP Paribas SA and its affiliates (collectively "BNP Paribas") may make a market in, or may, as principal or agent, buy or sell securities of any issuer or person mentioned in this report, including a long or short position in their securities and/or options, futures or other derivative instruments based thereon.
+Prices, yields and other similar information included in this report, including a long or short position in their securities and/or options, futures or other derivative instruments based thereon.
+Prices, yields and other similar information included in this report are included for information purposes.
+Numerous factors will affec The information and opinions contained in this report have been obtained from, or are based on, public sources believed to be reliable, but no representation or warranty, express or implied, is

 BNP Paribas is incorporated in France with limited liability.
 Registered Office 16 Boulevard des Italiens, 75009 Paris.
 This report was produced by a BNP Paribas group company.
 This report is for the use of intended recipients and may not be reproduced (in whole or in part) or delivered or transmitted to any other person without the prior written consent of BNP Paribas.
-By accep-ting this document you agree to be bound by the foregoing limitations.
+By accepting this document you agree to be bound by the foregoing limitations.